How to Protect Your Elderly Population as COVID-19 Restrictions Are Lifted

 COVID-19 has resulted in a steep decline in patient visits across all specialties, with 66% of US consumers postponing primary care appointments and a 99% reduction in high-margin services such as knee replacements.1 Accompanying these tremendous losses, health systems face declining revenue, with the latest statistics showing US hospitals and health systems losing an average of $50 billion per month.2

 Safely and effectively bringing patients back to your facilities is imperative.
 However, many patients are continuing to delay necessary care out of fear of contracting COVID-19.
 Whether it’s putting off preventive care, skipping important diagnostic procedures, or avoiding the emergency department, these delays put patient outcomes at risk.
+This is where an optimized patient journey comes in.

 “The impact of delayed medical care could become the second health crisis of this year." — Jonathan Lee Gleason, Chief Quality Officer, Jefferson Health